Top Five MIT Hacks

 In general, April Fool’s pranks have very little (if any) planning.
-But, according to MIT’s school newspaper, this next prank took nearly FIVE years to plan.
+According to MIT’s school newspaper, this next prank took nearly five years to plan, however.

 The Green Building, which is located on MIT’s campus, is known as the tallest building in Cambridge.
-But it instantly received new heights of fame when the side of it’s exterior was transformed into a giant, full color game of Tetris.
+It instantly received new heights of fame when the side of its exterior was transformed into a giant, full color game of Tetris.
 The giant game of Tetris was also completely playable!
-Spectators were even encouraged to use a lifesize controller to play the game.
+Spectators were even encouraged to use a lifesize controller to play.
 Impressive right?

 3. John Harvard Gets a Makeover

 Even Harvard’s campus isn’t exempt from MIT student’s hacks.
-In the early morning hours of September 24th in 2007, MIT students crept into Harvard Yard and transformed the John Harvard’s statue into a character from the popular video game, Halo 3.
-The statue was seen wearing the video game character’s signature helmet and prop gun -- in all bronze.
+In 2007, MIT students crept into Harvard Yard and transformed the John Harvard’s statue into a character from the popular video game, Halo 3.
+The statue was seen wearing the video game character’s signature helmet and prop gun... in all bronze.

 4. R2D2 Comes to Cambridge

-One of the most infamous pranks on the Great Dome happened the first day of Spring finals in May of 1999.
-The Dome was turned into the likeness of the Star Wars character R2D2 -- perfectly timed just days before the release of Star Wars: The Phantom Menace.
+One of the most infamous pranks on the Great Dome happened during the first day of spring finals in 1999.
+The Dome was turned into the likeness of the Star Wars character R2D2 (perfectly timed just days before the release of Star Wars: The Phantom Menace!).
 The-Dome-turned-Star-Wars-drone was made entirely out of large fabric panels, along with a spray painted tent to mimic the drone’s holographic projector.

 5. Turning Things Upside Down

-What better way to welcome newly admitted MIT students to their new school and home, than to welcome them with a pretty impressive hack.
-New students and their parents were able to see a hack first-hand, instead of hearing of past pranks from student tour guides.
+What better way to welcome newly admitted MIT students to their home away from home than to welcome them with a pretty impressive hack.
+New students and their parents were able to see a hack first-hand instead of hearing of past pranks from student tour guides.

-The hack, affixed to MIT’s Weisner building on Ames Street was a fully-furnished rec room any college student would envy.
-Onlookers could see the fully-furnished room hanging above their heads upside down complete with pool table, lamp, coffee table, and chairs.
-The room even had hardwood floors and a fake cat sleeping on one of the chairs.
+The hack, affixed to MIT’s Weisner building on Ames Street, was a fully-furnished rec room any college student would envy.
+Onlookers could see the upside down room hanging above their heads complete with pool table, lamp, coffee table and chairs.
+The room even had hardwood floors and a fake cat taking a nap.
 Now that's attention to detail!